DEVITY-IOT/devity-iot.github.io/website/docs/Miscellaneous/device_status.md

 | active			| The device has connected to KEYNOA and has been successfully onboarded. |
 | error				| An error occured while processing the voucher or onboarding the device. |

-In a successful run, the device passes the device status in the following order:
+In a successful run, the device passes the device statuses in the following order:
 1. new
 2. waiting
 3. active